Voggastur/full-stack-framework-project/README.md

 XIII.
 The Africa Hab Logo was made in [Sketchpad](https://sketch.io/sketchpad/) and I use it in the left side of the navbar.
 It acts as a 'Home' button.

+XIIII.
+The Africa Hab icon was made in [Sketchpad](https://sketch.io/sketchpad/) by cutting the continent from the logo and converting it with a free online converter

 <a href="#TableContents">Back to Table of Contents</a>
 <hr>